-Inflation in the USA and the UK has reached 40-year highs and interest rates worldwide have risen.
-Recessions are expected in a number of advanced economies, which may impact the frequency and cost of claims, investment results, the likelihood of counterparty defaults and the potential for operational risk events.
+Inflation in the USA and the UK remains above target levels and interest rates have risen relative to recent years.
+Recessionary risks remain, which may impact the frequency and cost of claims, investment results, the likelihood of counterparty defaults and the potential for operational risk events.
 Ki continues to actively monitor and respond to changes in the economic environment.

-Ki has considered the impact of the increased level of inflation and the economic downturn.
+Brit Group, which the syndicate is managed by, has considered the impact of the increased level of inflation and the economic downturn.
 Increased focus has been placed on ensuring the Syndicate's pricing models adequately address current inflationary trends.
 Feeding into these models is an enhanced framework assessing the key drivers of claim settlement costs for each class of business.
 Inflationary impacts were also considered during the year end reserving process.

-Ki remains cognisant of the impact of inflation on the underlying portfolio, with work being undertaken collaboratively across Underwriting, Actuarial, Risk and Claims to quantify the impact, mitigate the impact of inflation on profitability and to ensure it has been appropriately considered in the ongoing business and 2023 business plan.
-Ki continues to review the key drivers of claim settlement costs and frequency by class of business, which in turn will further inform any required recalibration of pricing models.
-Our reserves continue to be set at a margin above the actuarial best estimate and incorporate our current view of social and economic inflation.
+Brit Group remains cognisant of the impact of inflation on the underlying portfolio.
+Key drivers of claim settlement costs and claims frequency by class of business continue to be reviewed.
+This in turn will further inform any required recalibration of pricing models.
+Reserves continue to be set at a margin above the actuarial best estimate and incorporate our current view of social and economic inflation and include a risk adjustment to allow for uncertainty.